-Since (almost) nobody can travel right now, I have a bit of time to catch up on some of the funny stories that happened to me awhile ago that I never got to write about.
-One that I want to write about today was the time that my son tried to smuggle a knife through airport security.
+This is a recap of a funny story that happened to our family a few years ago.
+Back in 2019, my son tried to smuggle a knife through airport security.
 This is definitely one of those stories that’s “funny ha ha” now but at the time added a ton of stress to an already stressful day.

-Last November, our family of 8 had a trip to Universal Studios in Orlando.
-Since my dad is retired military, he was able to buy a special kind of military ticket to Universal Studios that was around $220 /person but was good for 4 days for all of the calendar year 2019.
+In 2019, our family of 8 had a trip to Universal Studios in Orlando.
+Since my dad is retired military, he was able to buy a special kind of military ticket to Universal Studios that was around $220 / person but was good for 4 days for all of the calendar year 2019.
 So we went for 2 days at the park in January 2019 and then were set to return to Orlando in November 2019.

 Our flight left CVG around 6 p.m., so we arrived to the airport around 4:30 or so.
-We had hoped to get a bit of a snack dinner at The Club CVG before our flight (thank you Citi Prestige Priority Pass that allows immediate family members!)
+We had hoped to get a bit of a snack dinner at The Club CVG before our flight but as you will see, that was not meant to be.

 Split up at security